 His bad breath condensed in the chill morning air, and his bare feet were beginning to attach themselves to the frozen pavement below.
 He climbed back into the ship to see if he couldn't find some shoes, and maybe see if whoever put that gold in his ship was still lurking about — maybe up front in the cockpit.

-But, just in case he was wrong about that, he decided to make sure he was alone in the ship.
-He made his way back from the entryway, through the main body of the ship, and the short distance to the cockpit.
+But, just in case he was wrong about that, he made sure he was alone in the ship.
+From the entryway, through the main body of the ship, he made his way to the cockpit.

 The cockpit door was open, as always, since it never actually had a door, it was just a doorway.
 He stopped a few feet from the entrance.
 Except for the hidden corners on either side of the doorway, he had a clear view inside the cockpit.

-He threw the only thing he had on him, his left shoe, through the doorway into the cockpit to startle any prowlers into revealing their position.
+He pulled off his left shoe and threw it into the cockpit to startle any prowlers.
 The shoe bounced off the instrument panel and fell to the floor.
 Aside from that, nothing happened.
-Baub then bolted into the cockpit, spun around, and went into a crouch with his hands out in front of him, ready for hand-to-hand combat, just like they taught him in driver/combat training.
+He then bolted into the cockpit, spun around, and went into a crouch with his hands out in front of him, ready for hand-to-hand combat, just like they taught him in driver/combat training.

 The cockpit was empty.
-So, he quickly snatched up the shoe, put in on, and went to the weapons locker.
-Opening it quickly, he pulled out a small hand blaster, checked its power supply and walked awkwardly — due to the one shoe — back toward the cargo holds for another look at the gold.
+So, he quickly snatched up the shoe, put it back on, and went to the weapons locker.
+Opening it quickly, he pulled out a small hand blaster, checked its power supply and walked back toward the cargo holds for another look at the gold.

 Standing with his arms at his sides and his mouth wide open, Baub stared at the gold, dumbfounded.
-He then, suddenly inspired, raised his blaster up, aimed in the general direction of the wall directly in front of him, and ... heard a noise from behind.
+Suddenly inspired, he then raised his blaster up, aimed in the general direction of the wall directly in front of him, and... heard a noise from behind.
 Spinning around with the reflexes of an entrepreneur/smuggler, gripping his blast pistol with both hands, police-style, he aimed toward the noise.